Google Photos vs iCloud Photos

 Google Photos

-Google's cloud photo service offering unlimited compressed photo storage and powerful AI-driven search, organization, and editing tools.
-Accessible across Android, iOS, and web platforms.
+Google's cloud photo storage service offering unlimited compressed storage and powerful AI-driven organization, search, and editing features across all devices.

 Pros

-- Works seamlessly across all devices and operating systems
+- Works seamlessly across Android, iOS, Windows, and web

 Cons